aptos-labs/aptos-core/aptos-move/framework/move-stdlib/doc/vector.md

 ## Function `destroy`

-Destroy a vector, just a wrapper around for_each_reverse with a descriptive name when used in the context of destroying a vector.
+Destroy a vector, just a wrapper around for_each_reverse with a descriptive name<br/> when used in the context of destroying a vector.

 <pre><code>public fun destroy&lt;Element&gt;(v: vector&lt;Element&gt;, d: &#124;Element&#124;)<br/></code></pre>